-“The property owners in the Town of Waynesville realized that a vibrant, alive downtown was necessary to keep the community itself alive and vibrant,” says Mayor Brown.
+“The property owners in the Town of Waynesville realized that a vibrant, alive downtown was necessary to keep the community itself alive and vibrant,” said Mayor Brown.
 “And I’m very proud of the fact that our storefronts are inviting to people.
 When tourists come here, they view Waynesville as the truly Norman Rockwell setting that they envisioned when they grew up.”

-Haywood County boasts the highest average elevation of any county east of the Rockies, with 18 mountains topping 6,000 feet or higher.
+Haywood County boasts the highest average elevation of any county east of the Rockies.
+It is home to 18 mountains topping 6,000 feet or higher.
 These ridges bring snow in the winter and cooler temperatures in the summer, qualities that have attracted tourists and residents for generations.

-“One of the great things about Western North Carolina is all the varied activities you can do,” says Chris Bates, general manager of the Cataloochee Ski Area.
+“One of the great things about Western North Carolina is all the varied activities you can do,” said Chris Bates, general manager of the Cataloochee Ski Area.
 “I try to get out there at least a couple times a week and ski, myself.
 And just enjoy the product we put out and have a good time sliding down the mountain, because that’s what it’s all about.”

-“The hallmark of Waynesville probably is that we’ve accepted so many different people from so many different places, and the second home industry became an important part of Waynesville,” says Mayor Brown.
-“I think that’s what’s great about Western North Carolina, in its entirety, is that it allows for that.
-It’s not a threatening place, at all.
-It’s a place that welcomes people and we hope to maintain that so years from now somebody can say what I said a minute ago, ‘I really do like Waynesville.’
+“The hallmark of Waynesville … is that we’ve accepted so many different people from so many different places.
+And the second home industry became an important part of Waynesville,” said Mayor Brown.
+“It’s a place that welcomes people.
+And we hope to maintain that so years from now somebody can say what I said a minute ago: ‘I really do like Waynesville.’”

 “When you come to Waynesville, you realize that you really are at home.”

 Waynesville’s proximity to Asheville offers residents the best amenities of a larger city while still holding on to its small-town atmosphere.
 From outdoor adventures to cozy spots downtown, Waynesville welcomes people from many different backgrounds to visit and stay for life.